 Use of the standard deduction rates is optional; taxpayers are always free to determine their own actual costs of operating a vehicle.
 However, such costs must be substantiated through detailed records, while the use of the standard rates avoids any need to substantiate the underlying costs incurred, although taxpayers must still maintain records of the miles driven and the purpose of each trip.

-Notice 2013-80 also provides amounts by which taxpayers using the standard business mileage rate must reduce the basis in their automobile for depreciation that is included in the standard mileage rate.
-Those amounts are 23 cents per mile for 2010, 22 cents per mile for 2011, 23 cents per mile for 2012 and 2013, and 22 cents per mile for 2014, and 24 cents per mile for 2015.
+Notice 2014-79 also provides amounts by which taxpayers using the standard business mileage rate must reduce the basis in their automobile for depreciation that is included in the standard mileage rate.
+Those amounts are 22 cents per mile for 2011, 23 cents per mile for 2012 and 2013, 22 cents per mile for 2014, and 24 cents per mile for 2015.

 Some companies use mileage rates higher than the standard rates to reimburse business travelers or transferees.
 In such cases, the excess amounts are treated as taxable wages, and are subject to withholding and payroll taxes.
 Amounts up to the standard mileage rates are excluded from the income of the employee.
 An employee cannot deduct moving expenses using the business travel rate.
 See Adamson v.
 Commissioner, 32 T.C.M.
 484 (1973).

 Generally, the rates the IRS announces in November or December remain in effect during the entire following year, regardless of changes in underlying costs.
 However, in 2011 the IRS changed the rates in mid year due to a dramatic rise in fuel costs, the third time in six years in which it had done so.
 With the current dramatic drop in fuel costs expected to continue during 2015, it is possible IRS will again opt to modify the allowance during the year, this time by reducing it.

 Posted by Peter K. Scott